Margaret of France, Queen of England and Hungary

 Margaret of France (Marguerite, Margit; 1158 – 18 September 1197) was junior Queen of England by marriage to Henry the Young King until his death in 1183, and Queen of Hungary and Croatia by marriage to Béla III of Hungary from 1186.

 Family history

 Margaret was the eldest daughter of Louis VII of France by his second wife Constance of Castile.
 Her older half-sisters, Marie and Alix, were also older half-sisters of her future husband.

-She was betrothed to Henry the Young King on 2 November 1160.
+She was betrothed to Henry the Young King on 2 November 1160, who was actually the son of Eleanor of Aquitaine who was previously married to Margaret's father, Louis VII of France.
 Henry was the second son of King Henry II of England and Eleanor of Aquitaine.
 He was five years old at the time of this agreement while Margaret was about two.
 Margaret's dowry was the vital and much disputed territory of Vexin.